azamkhan5556/Retrieval-Augmented-Generation-RAG-with-PMC-Llama-Model-For-Medical-Application-/README.md

-# LLM Integration with ECG Models
+# Retreival augumented generation (RAG) with PMC-Llama model

-This repository contains code for integrating Large Language Models (LLMs) with ECG models for analyzing ECG data and generating relevant medical information.
+This repository contains code for integrating Large Language Models (LLM) named PMC-Llama with RAG for analyzing ECG data and generating relevant medical information.
 The system involves loading ECG data, processing it with text splitting techniques, embedding the data, and utilizing a LLM for generating answers based on user queries.

 ## Prerequisites